WEST MICHIGAN ASPHALT ROOFING

 Check flashing – Usually, there are strips of metal or aluminum placed over the joints in your roof; these are called flashings.
 The areas of your roof with flashing are major culprits for leaks, so check these regularly to make sure they don’t have any holes, and water doesn’t seem to be seeping through.

 Check for moss and algae – In very damp or humid climates, it’s possible that moss or algae will grow on your shingles.
 These tend to deteriorate asphalt shingles, so try to gently remove them if you can, or install zinc or lead strips to prevent them from growing.
 An experienced professional may also be able to come out and clean your roof for you.

 Check gutters – No one likes this task, but it does have to be done.
-Unless you have a clog-free gutter system like LeafGuard, you should clean your gutters twice a year.
+You should clean your gutters twice a year.
 Leaves, twigs, and other debris can build up in open gutters, which clogs them, and causes water to overflow.
 This overflow can damage your siding, as well as the foundation of your home.

 Check shingles – It’s also a good idea to check your roof for broken or missing shingles, and fix them up with a bit of roof cement.
 One or two defective shingles are easily replaced, and it’s much less work to fix a couple now, rather than a large part of your roof later.

 Check surrounding area – You should also check to make sure that there aren’t any branches or limbs hanging over your roof.
 If there are, carefully cut them back to avoid excess leaves falling on your roof, and any potential damage that could be caused by falling limbs.

 When should you replace your Asphalt roof?